smartsurgerytek/assignment-foundation-dotnet/README.md

 ## Submission

-* Deadline: Please complete the assignment and push your changes to your forked repository within 48 hours from when this assignment was given.
+* Deadline: Please complete the assignment and push your changes to your forked repository
 * Submission: Once you have completed the assignment, please send the URL of your public repository to the hiring manager: service@smartsurgerytek.com

 _Good luck, and we look forward to reviewing your submission!_